Our Team

 -

-Ruina Bao, PhD student
+Ruina Bao, PhD candidate

 Ruina completed a BSc (Hons) at the University of Waterloo and a MSc at the University of Calgary in Veterinary Medical Sciences.
 She officially joined the Cox lab as a PhD student in 2023, where she is investigating the regulation of cell wall anchored proteins with the aim to identify novel antimicrobial targets.